tarunrayavarapu/tarun_2025/navigation/about.md

 <h2>My Background:</h2>

 My family from both my Mom and my Dad side are from India, making me an Indian descendant.
+There are many flags I associate with, including: